 1: Mode: The BEING microprocessor controller provides the user with nine (9) programs (modes) to choose from.
 One mode (PROG 0) is a fixed-value program.
-A fixed-value program will run the oven at a specific temperature and fan speed for a specified time once the temperature setpoint is reached.
+A fixed-value program will run the oven at a specific temperature for a specified time once the temperature setpoint is reached.

 The other eight (8) programs allow users to run up to eight (8) steps in a program.
-Each step has a specified temperature, fan speed, and run time.
+Each step has a specified temperature and run time.